Casper Meets Wendy: Plot

 Distraught that Casper broke his promise, Wendy ends their friendship.
 Casper soon confronts his uncles and tells them that Desmond is coming after the witches and they should help, at which the Trio scoff and refuse.
 Before the witches can evacuate the resort, Desmond and his spies arrive.
 After finding and confronting the witches, Desmond explains the Oracle's prediction, and after she tries to resist him, summons the Mystic Abyss and casts Wendy into it, with Casper diving inside in an attempt to rescue her.
-While inside together, Wendy apologizes to Casper for yelling at him and ending their friendship.
-Wendy's aunts battle Desmond but are no match for him.
+Wendy apologizes to Casper for yelling at him earlier.
+Her aunts battle Desmond but are no match for him.
 Before Desmond can turn the witches into fertilizer, a giant three-eyed monster appears and frightens the warlock who trips over Wendy's broom and falls into the Abyss himself.
 The monster turns out to be the Ghostly Trio, who had a change of heart.
 While they hold the door to the Abyss open, Wendy's aunts pull her and Casper out.

 Both Casper and Wendy are unconscious from being inside the Abyss, but with encouragement and comfort from their guardians, Casper is restored by his uncles, and Wendy is treated by her aunts.
 After a touching reunion between the witches and an awkward one between the ghosts, the witches thank the Trio for helping them and the Trio admit it was nice getting to know them.
 Casper and Wendy's friendship is restored.
 The Oracle then proclaims that Wendy is the greatest witch because she did something no other witch ever could: she befriended a ghost.
 Later, Casper, his uncles, Wendy, and her aunts, all bid each other goodbye.
 Before flying back home with her aunts, Wendy gives Casper a goodbye kiss, causing him to blush.